Assembly Bill 481: Military Equipment Funding, Acquisition, and Use Policy

 AB 481 requires each law enforcement agency's governing body to adopt a written military use policy by ordinance in a public forum by April 30, 2022, in order to continue the use of previously acquired equipment effective May 1, 2022.
 The Santa Clara County Sheriff’s Office is providing the following required materials for the public:

-- The Sheriff’s Office General Order #10.08 (draft) is the department’s policy for the Funding, Acquisition and Use of Military Equipment and is available to view here.
-The AB 481 defined list of military equipment currently in Sheriff’s Office possession is included in the draft policy, as well as each item’s purpose, authorized use, expected lifespan and fiscal impact.
+- The Sheriff’s Office General Order #706 is the department’s policy for the funding, acquisition, and use of military equipment.
+The AB 481-defined list of military equipment currently in Sheriff’s Office possession is included in the policy, as well as each item’s purpose, authorized use, expected lifespan and fiscal impact.

 Public Input Regarding AB 481

 The Santa Clara County Sheriff’s Office has uploaded multiple documents on this website 30 days prior to a public meeting to meet the requirements of AB 481.
-Members of the public are encouraged to contact the Sheriff’s Office at (408) 808-4400 or by contacting the Military Equipment Coordinator via email at [email protected] with any questions or concerns.
+Members of the public are encouraged to contact the Sheriff’s Office by calling (408) 808-4400 or by e-mailing the Military Equipment Coordinator with any questions or concerns.